adrabenche-org/tool-bag/my-cardano-stack/do/README.md

 # What
-Deploy on standalone Digital Ocean Droplet
+Deploy on standalone Digital Ocean Droplet, or any box with root access via ssh.

 If you want to save some time, the default setup will work on:
-* Digital Ocean cloud
+* Digital Ocean cloud or box with ssh access
 * A separate volume for the cardanodb
 * Add the ip addres inside the `./inventory/hosts_inventory`
 * Add the ssh keys inside `./roles/setup_server/files/authorized_keys`
-* Go to the last line.

 ## Deploy